qalid7/compath/README.md

 The steps can be further explained as follows:

 * Tiling: to convert a raw microscopy image into 2000x2000 JPEG tiles.
-* Tissue segmentation: to segment viable tissue
+* Tissue segmentation: to segment viable tissue area from a H&E slide.

 The above two steps can be skipped, e.g. if you already have small sections of a H&E as JPEG tiles, or if you don't think there is any need to segment tissue areas.
 However, please note, tissue segmentation is a fast step that rids large unwanted tiles from a standard H&E to save time for the next two steps.

-* Cell detection: identifying a cell nucleus
+* Cell detection: identifying cell nucleus,
-* Cell classification:
+* Cell classification: predicting the class of an identified cell (cancer, stromal, lymphocyte, other)

 Both cell detection and classification algorithms contain pre processing routines.
-You can turn this off/on or modify it from the main run script.
+You can turn this off/on or modify it from the main run script or sub matlab dir.

+## H&E versus IHC

+By large, this pipeline is designed for H&E images.
+We do have

 ## Trained models